hannahsonola/Cosmetic-Market-Analytics/README.md

 ![Product Attributes Screenshot](cosmetics1.png)

 - Most listings are in Lips and Face categories
-- India’s products often come in a limited range of sizes, shades, and forms
+- India’s products often come in a limited range of sizes, shades and forms
-- Dominant forms: Creams, liquids, and serums across both markets
+- Dominant forms: Creams, liquids and serums across both markets

-💡 *Insight:* U.S. platforms support more customization and beauty diversity, while Indian offerings remain minimal and utility-driven
+💡 *Insight:* U.S. platforms support more customization and beauty diversity, while Indian offerings remain minimal and utility driven

 ---